 Massage is a healing art as well as a science.
 It requires a balance of academic and technical knowledge, clinical skills, manual dexterity, sensitivity, and awareness.
 Nearly everyone has the innate resources to touch another with care and confidence.
 However, it takes a sincere desire to help others, along with a commitment to the time, energy, and focus necessary for the training process in order to become a solid practitioner.

 Now is an exciting time in the field of massage therapy, which is expanding like never before.
-The public’s use of massage as a healthcare option has tripled in the last decade, which in turn has caused a tremendous increase in the demand for therapists.
+The public’s use of massage as a healthcare option has tripled in the last decade.
+This in turn has caused a tremendous increase in the demand for therapists.

-The course consists of in-house training & assessment together with tutorials, student testing, supervised Massage practice and supervised home study, which includes 36 massage treatments made up of 16 Case Studies and 20 evidence treatments to be submitted to ITEC.
-All lectures are supported with course notes, overheads, anatomical charts and teaching aids such as skeletal models.
+To sum up, the course consists of in-house training & assessment.
+Plus tutorials, student testing, supervised Massage practice and supervised home study.
+This includes 36 massage treatments made up of 16 Case Studies and 20 evidence treatments to be submitted to ITEC.
+During the course you will have access to course notes, overheads, anatomical charts and teaching aids such as skeletal models.
 We will also give you details of other learning resources such as useful websites and books.

 The course will cover the following subjects: